ubercomrade/mimosa/docs/adr/0008-portable-bundle-hardening.md

 ## Consequences

-The existing v1 TOML schema and canonical `data/*.npy` names remain compatible.
+The existing model-v1 and null-v2 TOML schemas and canonical `data/*.npy` names remain compatible.
 The reader intentionally supports only the little-endian Float32/Float64 NPY types used by the v1 writers.
 A future schema or dtype extension requires a new reviewed format version rather than permissive fallback parsing.